Leave discomfort behind through safe and effective physiotherapy treatment.

 - dry needling

-At Heritage Fitness, you will never see a physiotherapist’s assistant for your treatments.
-Each and every treatment is given by a qualified physiotherapist in a private space.
+You will never see a physiotherapist’s assistant during your treatments at our Collaborative Care Centre.
+Each and every session is hands-on and provided by your physiotherapist in a private space ensuring you receive the best quality care.

 Meet Our Physiotherapists